nvdaaddons/AddonTemplate/readme.md

 1. Open a command line, change to the folder that has the `sconstruct` file (usually the root of your add-on development folder) and run the `scons` command.
 The created add-on, if there were no errors, is placed in the current directory.
 2. You can further customize variables in the `buildVars.py` file.
 3. You can also customize version and update channel information from command line by passing the following switches when running scons:
-	* version: add-on version string.
-	* versionNumber: add-on version number of the form major.minor.patch (all integers)
+	* version: add-on version string of the form major.minor or major.minor.patch (all integers)
 	* channel: update channel (do not use this switch unless you know what you are doing).
 	* dev: suitable for development builds, names the add-on according to current date (yyyymmdd) and sets update channel to "dev".